Combustion values in Btu/gal for fuel oils No.1 to No.6.

 Combustion or heating values for some common fuels oil grades:

 |Fuel Oil No. 1||132900 - 137000||Small Space Heaters|

 |Fuel Oil No. 5 (Light)||146800 - 150000||Preheating in General Required|

 |Fuel Oil No.5 (Heavy)||149400 - 152000||Heating Required|

 Fuel oil No. 1 and No. 2 fuel are both used for residential heating purposes.
 The No. 2 is slightly more expensive but the fuel gives more heat per gallon used.

 The No. 1 fuel oil is used in vaporizing pot-type burners.
 The No. 2 is used in atomizing gun-type and rotary fuel oil burners.

-The heavier the grade of fuel used in an oil burner, the greater the care must be taken to ensure that oil is supplied the combustion process at the proper atomizing temperature.
-If the temperature is too low the fuel oil will not atomize and evaporate and the burner will not operate efficiently.
+Great care must be taken with heavier grades of fuel used in oil burners to ensure that the oil is supplied with the proper atomizing temperature.
+If the temperature is too low the oil will not atomize and evaporate and the burner will not operate efficiently.